-U.S. eyes robot moon missions as it prepares for astronauts' return
+Trump orders creation of U.S. force to dominate space

 President George W. Bush in 2004 said humans would return to the moon by 2020.
 His successor, President Barack Obama, said in 2016 the United States would send humans to Mars by the 2030s.

-Reporting by Makini Brice; Editing by Scott Malone and Paul Simao
+Reporting by Makini Brice and Steve Holland; Editing by Scott Malone and Paul Simao